John F. Kennedy: Commanding PT-109 and PT-59

 Almost immediately, the PT-109 rescue became a highly publicized event.
 The story was chronicled by John Hersey in The New Yorker in 1944; decades later, it was the basis of a successful film.
 It followed Kennedy into politics and provided a strong foundation for his appeal as a leader.
 Hersey portrayed Kennedy as a modest, self-deprecating hero.
 For his courage and leadership, Kennedy was awarded the Navy and Marine Corps Medal, and the injuries he suffered during the incident qualified him for a Purple Heart.

 After a month's recovery, Kennedy returned to duty, commanding PT-59.
 On November 2, Kennedy's PT-59, along with two other PT boats, took part in the rescue of 40 to 50 Marines.
 The 59 acted as a shield from shore fire as they escaped on two rescue landing craft at the base of the Warrior River on Choiseul Island, taking ten Marines aboard and delivering them to safety.
 Under doctor's orders, Kennedy was relieved of his command on November 18, and sent to the hospital on Tulagi.
 By December 1943, with his health deteriorating, Kennedy left the Pacific front and arrived in San Francisco in early January 1944.
 After receiving treatment for his back injury at the Chelsea Naval Hospital in Massachusetts from May to December 1944, he was released from active duty.
 Beginning in January 1945, Kennedy spent three months recovering from his back injury at Castle Hot Springs, a resort and temporary military hospital in Arizona.
 On March 1, 1945, Kennedy retired from the Navy Reserve on physical disability and was honorably discharged with the full rank of lieutenant.
 When later asked how he became a war hero, Kennedy joked: "It was easy.
 They cut my PT boat in half."

-On August 12, 1944, Kennedy's older brother, Joe Jr., a Navy pilot, was killed during an air mission.
+On August 12, 1944, Kennedy's older brother, Joseph Jr., a Navy pilot, was killed during an air mission.
 His body was never recovered.
 News of his death reached the family's home in Hyannis Port, Massachusetts, a day later.
-Kennedy felt that Joe Jr.'s reckless flight was partly an effort to outdo him.
+Kennedy felt that Joseph Jr.'s reckless flight was partly an effort to outdo him.
 To console himself, Kennedy set out to assemble a privately published book of remembrances of his brother, As We Remember Joe.